Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 The goals for the variable salary component are established annually by the Board so as to sustain the business strategy and objectives.
 Other KPIs may be used to drive focus on non-financial objectives of particular interest.

 For performance related to financial goals within the variable salary plan exceeding 100 percent of the target, there is the opportunity for additional compensation called annual incentive.
 The annual incentive entails a potential to earn a maximum of an additional 60 percent of the target variable salary component.
 Accordingly, the maximum payout level for the sum of the variable salary component and the annual incentive is capped at a 160 percent of the original target for variable compensation.
 The plan also contains a minimum performance level or threshold under which no variable salary or annual incentive will be paid out at all.

 Equity-based long-term incentive programs

 The Board also uses long-term incentives to ensure alignment between shareholder interests and Executive Management, senior managers and other key colleagues.
 On an annual basis, the Board of Directors evaluates whether an equity-based long-term incentive program should be proposed to the AGM.
-The main content of the Board’s proposal to this year’s Annual General Meeting can be found under point 18 in the Board’s proposal for a resolution on an incentive program.
+The main content of the Board’s proposal to this year’s Annual General Meeting can be found under point 19 in the Board’s proposal regarding Performance Share Plan 2012.

 In order to strengthen long-term thinking in decision-making and ensure achievement of long-term objectives, while also covering situations where equity-based solutions may be inappropriate or precluded by law, the Board may also selectively decide on other types of non-equity-based long-term incentive programs.
 Monetary long-term incentives should only be used as remuneration in special circumstances and be in line with practice in each market.
 They must also require continued employment in the Group.